-The 100% owned Porter Idaho high-grade silver asset consists of 46 Crown-granted mineral claims covering the past-producing, underground Prosperity-Porter Idaho-Silverado property located immediately east of the town of Stewart in the Golden Triangle of northwest British Columbia.
+The 100% owned Porter Idaho high-grade silver asset consists of 46 Crown-granted mineral claims and three mineral cells covering the past-producing, underground Prosperity-Porter Idaho-Silverado property located immediately east of the town of Stewart in the Golden Triangle of northwest British Columbia.
 Skeena acquired the asset in September 2016 by acquiring Mount Rainey Silver Inc. by way of a plan of arrangement.
-In addition to Porter Idaho, the Company also obtained the Glacier Creek Claims, 45 crown-granted claims covering approximately 1,630 acres located in the Bear River Valley in British Columbia, together with 12 municipal lots located in Stewart, British Columbia.
+In addition to Porter Idaho, the Company also obtained the Glacier Creek Claims, 45 crown-granted claims covering approximately 1,630 acres located approximately 2.5 km to the north, in the Bear River Valley in British Columbia, together with 12 municipal lots located in Stewart, British Columbia.